devconcept/multer-gridfs-storage/wiki/Upgrading.md

 class.

 The `grid` property of uploaded files was removed and all it's properties were merged with the file object.
-This removes the need for deep property lookups to access file information.
+This removes the need for deep property lookup to access file information.

 Logging configurations were removed in an effort to make the api as simple as